jniergar/Bacteriophage_Metagenomics/README.md

 # Bacteriophage_Metagenomics
 Jessmyn Niergarth

-Files invovled with the processing of bacteriophage metagenomic sequence data
+Several of the programs used to process bacteriophage metagenomic shotgun sequence data.